SAIC expands its innovation hubs to support technological space advancement

 Dedicated to growth

-The SAIC Houston Innovation Hub joins SAIC’s other space- and technology-focused hubs in Los Angeles; Reston, Virginia; Huntsville, Ala.; Colorado Springs, Colo.; and Lowell, Mass. at the University of Massachusetts Lowell Research Institute.
+The SAIC Houston Innovation Hub joins SAIC’s other space- and technology-focused hubs in Los Angeles; Reston, Va.; Huntsville, Ala.; Colorado Springs, Colo.; and Bedford/Lincoln, Mass. at the University of Massachusetts Lowell Research Institute.
 Visit our Space page for more information on how SAIC is creating space solutions in an ever-changing domain.